mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 7. Bayes' Theorem with LEGO

+* **Bayes theorem** rearranged from Chapt6 : P(A | B) = P(B | A) P(A) / P(B) ...P.67

 #### Exercises

-**Q1.** Kansas City, despite its name, sits on the border of two US states: Missouri and Kansas.
+**Q1.** *Kansas City, despite its name, sits on the border of two US states: Missouri and Kansas.
 The Kansas City metropolitan area consists of15 counties, 9 in Missouri and 6 in Kansas.
 The entire state of Kansas has 105 counties and Missouri has 114.
 Use Bayes’ theorem to calculate the probability that a relative who just moved to a county in the Kansas City metropolitan area also lives in a county in Kansas.
-Make sure to show P(Kansas) (assuming your relative either lives in Kansas or Missouri), P(Kansas City metropolitan area), and P(Kansas City metropolitan area | Kansas)
+Make sure to show P(Kansas) (assuming your relative either lives in Kansas or Missouri), P(Kansas City metropolitan area), and P(Kansas City metropolitan area | Kansas)*

 **xx**

-**Q2.** A deck of cards has 52 cards with suits that are either red or black.
-There are four aces in a deck of cards: two red and two black.
+**Q2.** *A deck has 52 cards with suits that are either red or black.
+There are four aces: two red and two black.
 You remove a red ace from the deck and shuffle the cards.
 Your friend pulls a black card.
-What is the probability that it is an ace?
+What is the probability that it is an ace?*

 **yy**